xing/canarist/README.md

 ## Quick start

-You can use canarist as a CLI tool, just install it globally or use npx to run it as a one-off command:
+You can use canarist as a CLI tool: Install it globally or use npx to run it as a one-off command:

 ```shell
 npx canarist -r . -r git@github.com:some/other.git
 ```

-This command will create a temporary folder and clone the repository from your current working directory (`.`) and the some/other repository from GitHub into the temporary folder and execute `yarn test` in both repositories.
+This command will create a temporary folder and clone the repository from your current working directory (`.`) and the `some/other` repository from GitHub into a temporary folder and execute `yarn test` in both repositories.

 ## Configuration and projects